-How to arrive in Tossa de Mar
+How to get to Tossa de Mar

 Tossa de Mar is not far from either Girona or Barcelona.
 How can you get there?

-- By bus: there’s public transport from both Girona and Barcelona to Tossa de Mar.
-From Barcelona, there’s a direct bus that leaves from Estació del Nord and it takes 1 h 20 mins.
+- By bus: There’s public transport from both Girona and Barcelona to Tossa de Mar.
+From Barcelona, there’s a direct bus that leaves from Estació del Nord, and it takes 1 h 20 mins.
 This bus departs more or less each hour and it cost 12,35€ each way.
 Click here to check the schedule.
 On the other hand, if you’re going from Girona, it’s a bit more complicated.
 There’s no direct bus to Tossa de Mar, so you must take a bus to Lloret de Mar and then change to another one that goes to Tossa de Mar.
-This will take in total about 1 h and 20 min.
+It will take in total about 1 h and 20 min.